Environmental Impact Assessment (EIA) - An Overview

 When the public hearing is complete, the project developer gets the No Objection Certificate from the State Pollution Control Board.
 The NOC, along with the application to the MoEF Secretary, would have to be made to get environmental clearance.

-Environmental Impact Assessment has become mandatory for many streams of industries in India.
+Environmental Impact Assessment has become mandatory for many industries in India.
 Undertaking EIA is not only an obligation but social responsibility of an entity to ensure that it is not inflicting detrimental harm on the environment around it.

 The Environmental Impact Assessment is a very elaborate process that needs to be undertaken by the experts to make correct, genuine, and quality EIA reports.